Trump is sliding toward online irrelevance. His new blog isn’t helping.

 Trump is still by far the Republican Party’s biggest star, and conservative lawmakers and provocateurs are now loudly sparring over the importance of loyalty to him ahead of the 2022 midterm elections or a potential second Trump presidential run.
 Many of the party’s potential 2024 candidates say they will not run if he does, and many of the party’s luminaries have traveled to Florida to meet with him.

 But Trump’s continued influence isn’t translating into a bigger online audience, according to a Washington Post review of data from four online-analytics firms.
-Social engagement around Trump — a measure of the “likes,” reactions, comments or shares on content about him across Facebook, Twitter, Reddit and Pinterest — has nosedived 95 percent since January, to its lowest level since 2016.
+Social engagement around Trump — a measure of likes, reactions, comments or shares on content about him across Facebook, Twitter, Reddit and Pinterest — has nosedived 95 percent since January, to its lowest level since 2016.

-Trump’s biggest attempt yet to recapture America’s attention has severely underwhelmed the Internet — and even Trump’s own advisers.
+Trump’s biggest attempt yet to recapture America’s attention has severely underwhelmed the Internet — and even his own advisers.
 His “From the Desk of Donald Trump” blog, which he and his team have promoted heavily in TV interviews and social media posts, has in the last week been shared to Facebook on average fewer than 2,000 times a day — a staggering drop from last year, when his Facebook page fielded tens of millions of comments, shares and other interactions every week, according to data from the social media analytics firm BuzzSumo and the Facebook-owned content-tracking tool CrowdTangle.

 Trump, who has long boasted about his ability to draw an audience online and dominate the conversation, has complained that his statements are getting nowhere near as much as attention as they once did, people in his orbit have said.
 They say Trump is increasingly resigned to his banishment from Facebook, a penalty enacted after the Jan.
-6 Capitol riot and reaffirmed this month, and that he’s uninterested in joining many of the conservative-friendly online alternatives that have sought to win his endorsement.
+6 Capitol riot and reaffirmed this month, and he’s uninterested in joining many of the conservative-friendly online alternatives that have sought to win his endorsement.

-To win back the spotlight, then, his team is working on a project they’re calling “Trump Media Group” that would launch this summer and could include a new social media platform of Trump’s own.
+To win back the spotlight, his team is working on a project they’re calling “Trump Media Group,” which would launch this summer and could include a new social media platform of Trump’s own.
 Advisers say Trump talks about the project regularly and gets updates from the team building it, though a final product is not ready.
-Other advisers say he could still join another platform if he received enough money from the platform, and could control the terms.
+Other advisers say he could still join another platform if he received enough money from the platform and could control the terms.
 He is expected to hold a spate of rallies this summer to secure media attention as well, advisers say.

 But building a competitor to the juggernauts of social media — which have spent years of development and billions of dollars shaping some of the world’s most popular websites — will present a massive challenge that could further undermine Trump’s image of post-presidential power.
 And the early results from Trump’s most recent efforts offer little encouragement that he’ll be able to win back the parts of the American public that have moved on.

-“He’s whistling in the wind,” said Megan Squire, a computer-science professor at Elon University who studies right-wing online organizing and reviewed data about Trump’s audience.
+“He’s whistling in the wind,” said Megan Squire, a computer science professor at Elon University who studies right-wing online organizing and reviewed data about Trump’s audience.
 “People just aren’t following him to his little desk platform, and we can see that in the numbers.
 The difference is ridiculous.
 He doesn’t have that same ability anymore to constantly put his content in people’s faces the way he did before.”

 When a mob of Trump supporters stormed the Capitol on Jan.
 6, his social media presence was at an all-time high, with more than 88 million Twitter followers and another 35 million on Facebook.
 Every message he sent was practically guaranteed hundreds of thousands of interactions and responses.